Montreal Biosphere: 1976 fire

-In the afternoon of 20 May 1976, during structural renovations, a fire burned away the building's transparent acrylic bubble, but the hard steel truss structure remained.
-The site remained closed until 1990.
+On 20 May 1976, Biosphere was severely damaged in a fire.
+Sparked by a welding crew during structural renovations, the fire burned away the building's transparent acrylic bubble, but the hard steel truss structure remained.

+After the fire, the city was determined to maintain the Biosphere and continue using it as an open-air structure, possibly containing suspended gardens or a concert venue.
+Plans were announced in 1977 to transform it into a recreational area named Man at Play, but they did not come to fruition.
+By 1980, the building's future was still unclear, as the city was cleaning it up in hopes of finding a partner to redevelop it.

+Ultimately, the building remained closed and unused until 1990.

+Rebirth as museum

-In August 1990, Environment Canada purchased the site for $17.5 million to turn it into an interactive museum showcasing and exploring the water ecosystems of the Great Lakes-Saint Lawrence River regions.
+In August 1990, Environment Canada committed $17.5 million to turn Biosphere into an interactive museum showcasing and exploring the water ecosystems of the Great Lakes-Saint Lawrence River regions.
+The museum opened on 6 June 1995.
+It inhabits a set of enclosed buildings designed by Éric Gauthier, inside the original steel skeleton.

-The museum was inaugurated in 1995 as a water museum, and is a set of enclosed buildings designed by Éric Gauthier, inside the original steel skeleton.
-The Biosphère changed its name in 2007 to become an environment museum.
+The Biosphere changed its name in 2007 to become an environment museum.
 It offers interactive activities and presents exhibitions about the major environmental issues related to water, climate change, air, ecotechnologies, and sustainable development.